theastrocat/signclassification/README.md

 ### Web Application:
 A web application was deployed utilizing the pickled model as well as extracted test features to make predictions on random images from the test set at: signedge.tech

+### Outcome:
+* Modeling resulted in a ~94% accuracy, and ~0.2 log-loss under 5-fold cross validation.

 ### Feature Visualization:
-* [TSNE](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&cad=rja&uact=8&ved=0ahUKEwjC_cHg78LUAhUKMyYKHfUNB3EQFggvMAE&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FT-distributed_stochastic_neighbor_embedding&usg=AFQjCNFNloF4LXMkkGz-66kOigE-tw6enw&sig2=fHCUq9UzcstAye3snthUfw) dimensionality reduction was done on the feature space to look at the groupings of the classes.
+* [TSNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) dimensionality reduction was done on the feature space get a better sense of at the stratification of the classes.

 <img src="data/plots/signboundaries1.png" width="400"><img src="data/plots/legend.png" width="150">

-### Outcome:
-##### Benchmarks for a minimal viable product:
-* A model that makes predictions off a small data set after using transfer learning.
-* Building a website to house and show off the project.

 ### Next Steps:
- Using the LIME method for explanation of where the predictive power comes from in my image set.
+ Using the [LIME method](https://homes.cs.washington.edu/~marcotcr/blog/lime/) for explanation of where the predictive power comes from in my image set.